UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_04.md

 Notes:

-Now that we know the structure of a decision tree, let’s build a decision tree model.
+Now we know the structure of decision trees, let’s build a decision tree models, specifically a classifier.

+We can use the exact same steps we did with our dummy classifier model to build decision tree models with Scikit learn.

 ---